lcp0578/facet-cli/README.md

 ## Druid example

-Lets imagine that your Druid broker node is located at `10.20.30.40` on the standard port (`8080`) and that there is a datasource called `twitterstream` that has tweets in it.
+Say your Druid broker node is located at `10.20.30.40` on the standard port (`8080`) and that there is a datasource called `twitterstream` that has tweets in it.

 Here is a simple query that gets the maximum of the `__time` column which tells you what how up to date the data in the database is.